-Our compensation program for all of our officers is addressed in the context of competitive compensation practices.
-Our management and Compensation Committee consider external data to assist in benchmarking total target compensation.
-For fiscal year 2018, targets for total cash and cashbased compensation (base salary and short-term incentive compensation) long-term incentives and total direct compensation (base salary and short-term and long-term incentive compensation) for Messrs.
-Pangia, Marimon and Stumpe were set based on data collected from our peer group companies and from a published survey source, the Radford Global Technology Survey for our other named executive officers.
+For fiscal year 2019, targets for total cash and cash-based compensation (base salary and short-term incentive compensation) long-term incentives and total direct compensation (base salary, and short- and long-term incentive compensation) for Messrs.
+Pangia, Gallagher, McFall and Chang were set based on data collected from our peer group companies and from a published survey source, including the Radford Global Technology Survey.
 In considering data from the Radford Global Technology Survey, we focused on results for technology companies with annual revenues of less than \$500 million.
 The peer group companies selected and used for compensation comparisons are reflective of our market for executive talent and business line competitors.
 Also, the overall composition of the peer group reflects companies of similar complexity and size to us.

-For fiscal year 2018, these peer group companies included:
+For fiscal year 2019, these peer group companies included:

 Aerohive Inc. Bel Fuse, Inc.

 CalAmp Corp.
 Calix, Inc.

-Cohu, Inc. Communication Systems, Inc.

-Comtech Telecommunications Corp.
-DragonWave, Inc.
+Cohu, Inc. Comtech Telecommunications Corp

-Extreme Networks, Inc. Harmonic Inc.
+Digi International EMCORE Corporation

-Inseego Corp.
-KVH Industries, Inc.
+Harmonic Inc. Inseego Corp.

-MRV Communications, Inc. NeoPhotonics Corporation
+KVH Industries, Inc. NeoPhotonics Corporation

 PCTEL, Inc. Ribbon Communications Inc.

-Shoretel, Inc.

 Each year, the Compensation Committee reviews the appropriateness of the comparison group used for assessing the compensation of our CEO and other named executive officers.
-We made significant modifications to the peer group since fiscal year 2017 so that our peer group roster better reflects our company size and business model, and also reflects merger and acquisition activity in our sector.
-We removed ADTRAN, Infinera and Ixia, and added Aerohive Networks, Communications Systems and PCTEL to position peer median revenue and market capitalization more closely to that of our company.
+For fiscal year 2019, we removed 5 companies (Communications Systems, DragonWave-X, Extreme Networks, MRV Communications and Shoretel) and added 2 companies (Digi International and EMCORE Corporation) to position peer median revenue and market capitalization more closely to that of our company.